renansfs/patternRecognition/README.md

 python setup.py install

-upload the document to your notebook or
+upload the document to your Jypiter notebook or

 python pca.py